-The liquidation or winding up of the Fund or sub-funds and/or the closure of the Fund/sub-fund or individual unit classes shall be published by the Management Company according to the statutory provisions in the Grand Duchy of Luxembourg in a Luxembourg daily newspaper and in accordance with the legal provisions of each country in which the units are authorised for public sale.
-In the event of the liquidation, winding up and/or closure of the Fund/sub-fund, the completion of the liquidation or closure shall also be published in RESA.
+The liquidation or winding up of the sub-fund and/or the closure of the sub-fund(s) or individual unit classes shall be published by the Management Company according to the statutory provisions in the Grand Duchy of Luxembourg in a Luxembourg daily newspaper and in accordance with the legal provisions of each country in which the units are authorised for public sale.
+In the event of the liquidation, winding up and/or closure of the sub-fund, the completion of the liquidation or closure shall also be published in the RESA.

-If circumstances arise leading to the liquidation or winding up of the Fund or sub-fund and/or the closure of the Fund/sub-fund or a unit class, the issue and redemption of units shall be suspended on the date of resolution.
+If circumstances arise leading to the liquidation or winding up of the sub-fund(s) and/or the closure of the sub-fund(s) or a unit class, the issue and redemption of units shall be suspended on the date of resolution.
 If equal treatment of unitholders can be ensured, units may be redeemed up to liquidation or winding up/closure.
 The Depositary shall distribute the liquidation proceeds less the liquidation costs and fees among the investors in proportion to their respective holdings at the instruction of the Management Company or, where applicable, the liquidators appointed by the Management Company or Depositary in agreement with the supervisory authorities.
 Liquidation proceeds which have not been claimed by unitholders by the conclusion of the liquidation proceedings shall be converted into EUR, insofar as this is required by law, and deposited by the Depositary with the Caisse de Consignation in Luxembourg for the account of the entitled unitholders.
 These amounts shall be forfeited if not claimed within the statutory time limit.